 Dairy, Beef, Pig, Goat, Sheep, Lambing, Calving, Poultry

 I have 6 years experience on a mixed animal farm, handling, feeding and medicating all animals, as well as checking off-site fields and moving animals.
-I have assisted both lambing and kidding, dealing with difficult births.
+I have assisted in calving, lambing and kidding, dealing with difficult births.

-I also have experience working on a dairy farm, milking am and pm, and assisting in calving.
+I also have experience working on a dairy farm, milking am and pm, milking both cattle and goats

-I have recently begun buying sheep fleeces and felting the back of them to create cruelty-free rugs.
-I enjoy being outside and will take walks, often with a friends dog, in my local park.
+I enjoy being outside and horse ride weekly.
 Alongside this, I have a passion for sheep and am always looking for talks and courses to attend, to insure I can provide the highest quality care to my current flock.
 And learning new skills such as sheep shearing.
 I am also looking at scanning courses

-I am 5'6 and weigh 65kg, I have relativelygood upper body strength and stamina.
+I am 5'6 and weigh 80kg , I have relatively good upper body strength and stamina.